 DUFF SUBMISSION GUIDELINES:

-- All films must be made between January 2023 and January 2024 to be eligible to screen in DUFF 2024.
+- All films must be made between January 2025 and February 2026 to be eligible to screen in DUFF 2026.

-- All submitted films must be made by current DeSales University students.
+- All submitted films must be made by CURRENT DeSales University students.

-- Copyright the film to your production company.
+- A copyright statement must appear at the end of the final credits.
+Copyright the film to your own branded production company.
 Do not use DeSales University or your own name for copyright.

 - Any music (or other elements in the film) that are copyrighted and/or trademarked must be legally licensed by the filmmaker for use in the film.
 DUFF reserves the right to require proof of licensing from the filmmakers.